Vatta's War: Trading in Danger

 Kylara Vatta, the daughter of the CFO of Vatta Transport Ltd., a space shipping firm based out of the wealthy world of Slotter Key, is forced to resign in disgrace from the Slotter Key spaceforce academy after she is tricked by another cadet.
-Hoping to get her out of the limelight and make the best of her skills, her family give her the command the old, decrepit freighter Glennys Jones on its final journey to the scrapyards of Lastway.
+Hoping to get her out of the limelight and make the best of her skills, her family give the command the old, decrepit freighter Glennys Jones on its final journey to the scrapyards of Lastway.
 At the young Belinta colony she is told that a sorely needed shipment of agricultural machinery never arrived and a sizable payment is available to anyone who can bring the goods from the Sabine system.
 Determined to save the Glennys Jones from being scrapped, Ky deviates from the mission in an attempt to gain enough credit to refit the ship.

 An engine malfunction strands her at Sabine until she can raise funds to replace critical parts, but the two planets in the system are sliding towards open conflict.
 Just as she prepares to call home to request funds, the ansibles that link Sabine to outside systems are attacked and mercenary warships from the Mackensee Military Assistance Corporation appear in the system.
 They board the Glennys Jones and Ky is injured when a young man who had joined her ship at Belinta tries to attack them.
 After recovering she agrees to host the hostages the mercenaries have taken from the other merchant vessels in the system.

 Though conditions aboard ship are crowded and difficult, Ky manages to keep her passengers in line until a group of captains and senior officers mutiny and temporarily gain control of critical ship systems.
 Ky confronts them and kills the leading mutineers, but only at the cost of her own crewman Gary Tobai.
-They discover that the mutineers, who have sent the ship off-course, and sabotaged the communications system and the ship's emergency identification beacon, are connected in some way with piracy and the destruction of the ansibles.
+They discover that the mutineers, who have sent the ship off-course and sabotaged the communications system and the ship's emergency identification beacon, are connected in some way with piracy and the destruction of the ansibles.
 Help finally arrives with the return of the mercenaries, now co-operating fully with the InterStellar Communications ansible monopoly, and Vatta captain Josiah Furman, the bane of Ky's apprenticeship voyage years ago.
 He attempts to order her to scrap her ship at Sabine and come with him but she refuses.
 She quickly get funds for full repairs from ISC, which is grateful for her information regarding the pirates, but has to re-register the ship under a new name because of the sabotage to the identification beacon.
 She chooses Gary Tobai in honor of her late cargo master.
 The return voyage to Belinta is without incident and the agricultural equipment is delivered in fine shape.